Contribution of spanwise and cross-span vortices to the lift generation of low-aspect-ratio wings: Insights from force partitioning: Results

 \subsection{Vortex-induced lift: Contribution of spanwise and cross-spanwise vorticity}

 We now examine the roles that different vortex structures (and their associated strain-fields) play in the production of lift on the wing.
 As mentioned in section \ref{sec:fpm}, of particular focus in this work is the separate contributions of spanwise and cross-spanwise oriented vorticity in the flow.
 These contributions are isolated in a very simple manner using the angle of the vorticity unit vector, defined as in equation \ref{eq:spanwise_unitvec}, computed at every point in the domain.
-In figures \ref{fig:vortdir_rect}(a) and \ref{fig:vortdir_rect}(b), we visualize the flow features that result from this segmentation by plotting $Q$ iso-surfaces (levels [-2.0,2.0]) colored by $\clvifintegrand$ as in figure \ref{fig:vif_rect}, and masking the regions that correspond to $\eta_y < 0.7$ and $\eta_y > 0.7$ respectively.
+Figures \ref{fig:vortdir_rect}(a) and \ref{fig:vortdir_rect}(b) illustrate the flow features that result from this segmentation for one case with $AR=2$ and $\alpha = 15^{\circ}$.
+The spanwise and cross-spanwise oriented vorticity is visualized by using $Q$ iso-surfaces (levels [-2.0,2.0]) colored by $\clvifintegrand$, and masking the regions that correspond to $\eta_z < 0.7$ and $\eta_z > 0.7$ respectively.

-Figure \ref{fig:vortdir_rect}(a) shows that the spanwise-oriented vorticity, $\eta_y>0.7$, mainly isolates the LEV and shear-layer over the surface of the wing, along with the shedding of the LEV in the near-wake.
-Farther downstream, there are smaller regions of spanwise vorticity that result from vortex interactions, breakdown, etc. On the other hand, the regions of $\eta_y<0.7$ shown in figure \ref{fig:vortdir_rect}(b) correspond to structures that are largely streamwise oriented, consisting of the tip vortices (although figure \ref{fig:vortdir_rect}(a) shows some spanwise vorticity near the tips, this has a small effect) and a dense region of vortex structures in the mid-span portion of the near-wake.
+Figure \ref{fig:vortdir_rect}(a) shows that the spanwise-oriented vorticity, $\eta_z>0.7$, mainly isolates the LEV and shear-layer over the surface of the wing, along with the shedding of the LEV in the near-wake.
+Farther downstream, there are smaller regions of spanwise vorticity that result from vortex interactions, breakdown, etc. On the other hand, the regions of $\eta_z<0.7$ shown in figure \ref{fig:vortdir_rect}(b) correspond to structures that are largely streamwise oriented, consisting of the tip vortices (although figure \ref{fig:vortdir_rect}(a) shows some spanwise vorticity near the tips, this has a small effect) and a dense region of vortex structures in the mid-span portion of the near-wake.
 These streamwise structures are a result of vortex-tilting and stretching due to shear in the flow, and include the ``legs'' of the horseshoe vortex that originate from the LEV.
 Overall, this simple segmentation of rotation-dominated and strain-dominated structures based on the orientation of the vorticity unit vector does a reasonable job of isolating important features of the flow -- the shear-layer, LEV, tip vortices, as well as features that result from the shedding, deformation and tilting/stretching of these structures.